What to Pack for Two Months in New Zealand’s Winter

 Luckily my contract with EE meant I didn’t need to get a new SIM in order to use my phone abroad but this may not be the case for you.
 Make sure you know before you go so that you’re not suddenly stuck somewhere rural with no 3G!

-Obviously, you don’t need to pack this but just make sure it’s sorted!
+Obviously, you don’t need to physically pack this but just make sure your travel insurance is sorted!
 Better safe than sorry, pal.

 Having one place where you keep all your important documents, cards and cash is ridiculously handy; I am a huge advocate for a good old travel wallet and mine (linked) is so beautiful!